 - i.
 For the purposes of these bylaws, "SEIs" refers to "Student Evaluation of Instruction," the system for evaluating instruction at UWL until Summer 2023; "LENS" refers to "Learning Environment Survey," the system for evaluating instruction at UWL since Fall 2023.
 "SSI" refers to "Student Survey of Instruction," a more inclusive term.
 SSIs are institutionally-adopted instruments like LENS; individual classroom surveys of instruction cannot be used as SSIs. - ii.
 The department will follow the UWL SSI policy and procedure available on the Faculty Senate webpage. - iii.
 Results from student evaluation surveys are required for retention, tenure, post-tenure review, and promotion of tenure-line faculty and for renewal and promotion of Instructional Academic Staff. - iv.
 Transition from Student Evaluation of Instruction (SEI) to LENS: UWL's approach to gathering student evaluations changed in Fall 2023.
 As such, during the transition years, any personnel review that requires submission of student evaluations will include data from two student evaluation systems: SEI (as guided by earlier policies) for review periods through Summer 2023 and LENS (as guided by current policy) for review periods beginning Fall 2023.
 LENS summary reports (described in LENS Policy Section 1.C.3) must be included in promotion, retention, and tenure files. - v.
-The Department Chair will ensure that any instructor undergoing personnel review (retention, tenure, post-tenure review, promotion, or IAS annual review) receives a copy of the TAI form for any evaluations prior to Summer 2023 and understands the implications of both the TAI form and the SSI. - 4.
-Equity in Personnel Review Processes Personnel review committees will contextualize their evaluation of teaching evidence, including SSIs, in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning and close equity gaps in student learning.
-Personnel review committees will evaluate scholarly production in terms of service and mentoring demands on historically underrepresented or oppressed groups; disciplinary publishing patterns for scholars from historically underrepresented or oppressed groups; the range of publishing opportunities in the candidate's area of specialization (e.g., controversial topics, underrepresented populations, disciplinary critiques); and engagement in new or emerging research methods or new perspectives. - 5.
-Merit Evaluation (Annual Review) The results of merit reviews for all tenure-line faculty who have completed at least one academic year at UWL are due to the Dean's office in December.
+The Department Chair will ensure that any instructor undergoing personnel review (retention, tenure, post-tenure review, promotion, or IAS annual review) receives a copy of the TAI form for any evaluations prior to Summer 2023 and understands the implications of both the TAI form and the SSI. - Equity in Personnel Review Processes Personnel review committees will contextualize their evaluation of teaching evidence, including SSIs, in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning. - 5.
+Merit Evaluation (Annual Review) The results of merit reviews for all tenureline faculty who have completed at least one academic year at UWL are due to the Dean's office in December.
 The English Department recognizes faculty contributions in the areas of teaching, research, service and administration by designating one of two categories: Merit or No Merit.
 All department instructors are eligible for merit.